-Lighting Control Replacement: Dawson Construction / ALCAN Electric has started work on Request for Proposal (RFP) 183 - Lighting Control Replacement.
-This RFP will replace the failing lighting control equipment within the older portion of the terminal.
-This control equipment is no longer being supported by the manufacturer and the control of much of the interior and exterior lighting in this portion of the terminal is either being done manually or is being left on 24/7.
+Lighting Control Replacement: Dawson Construction / ALCAN Electric continues to work on Request for Proposal (RFP) 183 - Lighting Control Replacement.
+The work that is to be completed per this RFP is replacing the failing lighting control equipment within the older portion of the terminal.
+This control equipment is no longer supported by the manufacturer and the control of much of the interior and exterior lighting in this portion of the terminal is either being done manually or is being left on 24/7.
 JNU Building Maintenance is working directly with ALCAN Electric to provide a network connection that will allow the new lighting control system to be interconnected to the lighting control system that has been installed in the new north wing.
 This connection will create a single terminal lighting control system.
 ALCAN Electric has advised that they intend to have this lighting control work completed by the end of March 2025.

-Terminal Power Conditioning: JNU and JNU Building Maintenance continue to look into the need to provide additional power conditioning to protect the electrical systems within the terminal.
+Terminal Power Conditioning: No change since last report.
+JNU and JNU Building Maintenance continue to look into the need to provide additional power conditioning to protect the electrical systems within the terminal.
 Following a January 2025 meeting with Ben Haight with RESPEC, JNU Building Maintenance has been tasked with confirming the presence and operational status of the power conditioning equipment that was installed as part of the recent terminal electrical service upgrade project.
 If this equipment has not been tripped or damaged by utility power surges, then JNU intends to obtain a fee proposal from RESPEC to look into options to provide additional power conditioning to protect the electrical systems that have been recently affected by fluctuations in the utility power.
 The scope of this work will include a review of the power feed to the Sand-Chem building, with a focus on determining whether or not ground source heat pump GSHP-1 needs power conditioning to protect this unit's compressors.

-Safety Area Grading at Runway Shoulder and Navigational Aids (NAVAIDS): HDR Engineering continues to develop the 30% design submittal for this project.
+Safety Area Grading at Runway Shoulder and Navigational Aids (NAVAIDS): HDR Engineering is currently working on the development of their 60% design submittal for this project.
 As reported earlier, they have completed the site survey field work and continue to work on their grading analysis to determine the full extent of the grading work.
 Per the grading analysis, the project will primarily consist of the placement of borrow (fill) to reduce the runway shoulder slopes within the project work areas.
 The initial estimate of borrow quantities is as shown below:

-ESTIMATE OF QUANTITIES (LT,RT) ITEM NO. SPECIFICATION ITEM NO. PAY ITEM PAY UNIT QUANTITY LT P152 P152.010.0000 UNCLASSIFIED EXCAVATION CY 750 P152 P152.190.0000 BORROW CY 44870 RT P152 P152.010.0000 UNCLASSIFIED EXCAVATION CY 335 P152 P152.190.0000 BORROW CY 3895
+ESTIMATE OF QUANTITIES (LT,RT) ITEM NO. SPECIFICATION ITEM NO. PAY ITEM PAY UN IT QUANTITY LT P152 P152.010.0000 UNCLASSIFIED EXCAVATION CY 750 P152 P152.190.0000 BORROW CY 44870 RT P152 P152.010.0000 UNCLASSIFIED EXCAVATION CY 335 P152 P152.190.0000 BORROW CY 3895

-JNU continues to work with HDR on the development of the technical specifications, and JNU has begun work on the development of the Division 00 and Division 01 front-end contract documents.
+JNU continues to work with HDR on the development of the Construction Safety Phasing Plan (CSPP) and technical specifications, and JNU continues to work on the development of the Division 00 and Division 01 front-end contract documents.